MAXIORBOY/ReflexGame/README.md

 # Reflex Game is my first game made with the pygame module.
+Complete given tasks as fast as you can.
 ## Features:
 * 3 levels:
   * Simple Math - Determine whether the given equations are correct or wrong.